Our Current Grants

 Home-Start UK - £105,000 over three years

 Home-Start’s network of trained volunteers and expert support helps families with young children through challenging times.
-AIM’s grant is contributing to the delivery of their new induction and development programme for senior leaders of Home-Start charities across the UK.
+AIM’s grant is contributing to the delivery of their induction and development programme for senior leaders of Home-Start charities across the UK.

 Alstrom Syndrome UK - £340,000 over three years

 Our grant supports the core costs of their Breaking Down Barriers Project - Understanding Genetics Together.
-This is a project is bringing together network of over 60 organisations working to address health inequalities of families from diverse and marginalised communities affected by genetic conditions.
+This project is bringing together network of over 60 organisations working to address health inequalities of families from diverse and marginalised communities affected by genetic conditions.

-Wild Young Parents Project - £30,000 over one year
+Wild Young Parents Project - £60,000 over two years

 AIM’s second grant to WILD supports their efforts to build a collaborative network of organisations committed to creating intergenerational change for young parent families.

-River Action - £30,000 over one year
+River Action - £90,000 over three years

-Beaver Trust - £90,000 over three years
+Beaver Trust - £120,000 over three years

-Environmental Funders Network - £1,000 over one year
+Environmental Funders Network - £1,500 over one year

 AIM supports the Network’s mission is to increase the overall level of financial support for environmental causes and to help environmental philanthropy to be as effective as it can be.